 Setting up Chromecast

-While not necessarily a tip or trick, we wanted to help you set up your Chromecast in case you’re new to the product and just pulling it out of the box.
-Here’s the essential equipment: a TV with an HDMI input, Wi-Fi accessibility, a USB port or free power outlet, and a computer, smart phone, or tablet with either Google’s Chrome browser or the Chromecast app installed.
+If you’ve already setup your Chromecast, skip to the next trick, but we wanted to help you get things rolling in case you’re new to the product and just pulling it out of the box.
+Here’s the essential equipment: a TV with an HDMI input, Wi-Fi accessibility, a free USB port or power outlet, and a computer, smart phone, or tablet with either Google’s Chrome browser or the Chromecast app installed.
 Simply plug the device in to your TV’s HDMI port, give it power, then visit the Chromecast setup page to download the necessary app, and the Chromecast will walk you through the rest.

 Note: If after connecting your Chromecast to your Wi-Fi network, you still can’t “see” the Chromecast from your Chrome browser casting extension or compatible apps (such as Netflix), you may need to make some adjustments to your Wi-Fi router.
 Visit the aforementioned Chromecast page for troubleshooting help.